funkybob/ugu/docs/index.rst

    :linenos:

    [uwsgi]
-   ; run master process
    master = true
-   ; talk HTTP on port 8000

    http-socket = :8000
-   ; Python settings

    pythonpath = code/
    module = app
-   ; serve static assets

    check-static = static/
    offload-threads = 1

+I like to keep things grouped by purpose.

-And we can launch using it:
+Now we can launch it using:

 .. code-block:: bash

    $ uwsgi --ini uwsgi.ini

 As a precaution we're going to add `strict = true` to the start.
 Normally uWSGI allows you to define variables to use later in your config file, but this opens the possibility of typos in option names being silently ignored.
 Setting strict mode disables this feature, and prevents these mistakes.

 Scaling
 -------

+So now we have uWSGI serving our static assets, and running our web app.
+Great!

-This works great if we have just one worker task, but that will quickly stop being able to handle a busy site.
+This works great, but with only one worker that will quickly stop being able to handle a busy site.

 The first steps to scaling are to increase the number of processes and/or threads running as workers.